 - Energy density was lowest in the Low cluster, and the ratio of EI to BMR was also lowest in the Low cluster

-- SDS-body mass index did not differ at the first and last examination per subjects, but SDS-BMI during the last study period differed significantly, with the lowest SDS-BMI in the Constant cluster, and the highest SDS-BMI in the Low cluster.
+- SDS-BMI did not differ at the first and last examination per subjects, but SDS-BMI during the last study period differed significantly, with the lowest SDS-BMI in the Constant cluster, and the highest SDS-BMI in the Low cluster.

 - No differences between clusters concerning subject characteristics were found (number of records per subjects, number of missing records per subject, number of days per subjects, sex, age and education level of subjects and their mothers)